 The Resurrection of Gavin Stone (2017)

 A former child star serves community service at his hometown church, leading him to try out for the lead role in the annual Passion Play.
-(Amazon.com)
+The church used in the film is Harvest Bible Church in Elgin, IL.

 Munger Road (2012)